800 Character Traits: The Ultimate List (+ How to Develop a Good Character Step-by-Step)

 - Core values (a.k.a personal values) are theoretical ideals of thought, word or deed;

-- Personality traits describe a person’s actual public, superficial behaviour; and
+- Personality traits describe one’s public, external behaviour; and

-- Character traits describe a person’s actual private, internal compass.
+- Character traits describe one’s private, internal compass.

 Core Values vs. Personality and Character Traits

-I don’t talk much about core values with clients.
+I don’t talk much about core values with my clients.
 Here’s why: